 SHOCK – 50% Indians depending on their Kids for Retirement

-How much should I plan for retirement India?
+How much should I plan for retirement in India?

 Where would you stand if you were part of these retirement surveys?
 Do you know how much money you need during your retirement?
 Have you planned for retirement?
 Do you have a diversified investment portfolio?